fwilkerson/microenvi/README.md

 ## Quick start

-A simple hello world with microenvi and preact, first let's initialize our project `npm init --yes` then add preact `npm i -S preact` finally add microenvi `npm i -D microenvi`
+A simple hello world with microenvi and preact;

+* first let's initialize our project `npm init --yes`
+* then install preact `npm i -S preact`
+* finally install microenvi `npm i -D microenvi`

 Now add the following to your package.json